siriusastrebe/syc/README.md

     synced.hello
     -> "world"

-You can change the data on either the server or the client and see it reflected elsewhere.
+You can change the data on either the server or the client...

     synced.goodbye = "farewell!"

+And see the change reflected on every other client.

     synced.goodbye
     -> "farewell!"